Book Review: The Goldfinch by Donna Tartt

 Source: nsucurrent.nova

-The Goldfinch is a brilliant story with memorable characters, and most of the book is beautifully written and fun to read.
-Doona Trott is a wonderful writer, and her novel was written in such a way that you were bound to like it.
+The Goldfinch is a brilliant story with memorable characters, and is fun to read.
+Donna Tartt is a wonderful writer, and her novel was written in such a way that you were bound to like it.

 It’s amazing how she has given details to the characters, and the development of the character was spectacular.
 You are going to see that transition of characters when we meet them later in the novel as opposed to when you are reading the novel and It all worked out in the end.